Blog

 During a financial statement review, your CPA will perform analytical procedures, ask management questions, and review documentation to assess the accuracy of your financial statements.
 The goal is to confirm that your financials make sense based on your organization’s activities and records.

-At the end of the process, your organization will receive reviewed financial statements accompanied by an accountant’s review report, an official statement providing limited assurance that the financials conform to GAAP.
+At the conclusion of the process, your organization will receive reviewed financial statements accompanied by an Independent Accountant’s Review Report.
+This report provides limited assurance that the accountant is not aware of any material modifications that should be made to the financial statements for them to be in accordance with GAAP.

 Strengthening Financial Confidence